GabrielWelvaert/speechToText/README.md

 # speechToText

-A useful cmd-line program for translating audio to english utilizing the SpeechRecognition library
+A useful cmd-line program for translating voice audio to text utilizing the SpeechRecognition library